-After almost a decade of informal collaboration on side channel reconnection the US Army Corps of Engineers, Mississippi Valley Division and US Fish and Wildlife Service, Southeast Region officially approved the Conservation Plan the Interior Least Tern,

-Pallid Sturgeon, and Fat Pocketbook Mussel in the Lower Mississippi River (Endangered Species Act, Section 7 (a) (1)), July 23, 2013.
-With this document, the two agencies agreed to use Section 7 (a) (1) to continue restoration using cost effective measures for side channel reconnection in the 954 miles of Lower Mississippi River (LMR).
-Through formal consultation the USACE agreed to use programmatic mechanisms from the Channel Maintenance Program of the Mississippi River and Tributaries project to maintain and improve habitat values for the recovery of endangered and other trust species inhabiting the river channel and protect migratory bird species occurring in the project area.
-To date this collaborative effort has led to the reconnection of more than 115 miles of side channel at 33 locations to the main flowing portion of the Mississippi River.
+After almost a decade of informal collaboration on side channel reconnection, the USACE, Mississippi Valley Division and USFWS, Southeast Region officially approved the Conservation Plan the Interior Least Tern, Pallid Sturgeon, and Fat Pocketbook Mussel in the Lower Mississippi River (Endangered Species Act, Section 7 (a) (1)), July 23, 2013.
+With this document, the two agencies agreed to use Section 7 (a) (1) to continue restoration using cost-effective measures for side channel reconnection in the 954 miles of LMR.
+Through formal consultation, the USACE agreed to use programmatic mechanisms from the Channel Maintenance Program of the Mississippi River and Tributaries project to maintain and improve habitat values for the recovery of endangered and other trust species inhabiting the river channel and protect migratory bird species occurring in the project area.
+To date, this collaborative effort has led to the reconnection of more than 115 miles of side channel at 33 locations to the main flowing portion of the Mississippi River.

-During the LMR Feasibility Study side channel reconnection was considered a valuable tool for restoration, but it was acknowledged that the current authorized program for side channel reconnection through Section 7 (a) (1) is delivering additional miles of reconnection annually.
+During the LMR Feasibility Study, side channel reconnection was considered a valuable tool for restoration, but it was acknowledged that the current authorized program for side channel reconnection through Section 7 (a) (1) is delivering additional miles of reconnection annually.
 Therefore, natural resource managers are inclined to continue this restoration measure through the existing program, assuming the annual rate of reconnection continue at the 6-10 miles per year.
-When a new restoration program is authorized and appropriated for the LMR, the two program must be coordinate to assure syngenetic affects and maximize habitat outputs between the programs.
+When a new restoration program is authorized and appropriated for the LMR, the two programs must be coordinated to assure syngeneic affects and maximize habitat outputs between the programs.